vignemail1/SWITCHwayf/DOC.md

   both for the stand-alone WAYF as well as the Embedded WAYF.
 The styles are loaded in addition to the default-ImprovedDropDown.css.

+* CSS Improved Drop Down Style:    `css/custom-select2.css` Customize CSS styles to alter the appearance of the Select2 drop-down list, both for the stand-alone WAYF as well as the Embedded WAYF.
+The styles are loaded in addition to the default-select2.css.

 * Languages:     `custom-languages.php`
   Can be used to change default or add new language strings.
 The custom languages strings in addition to the default styles.
 Therefore, they can be used to overwrite the default CSS styles.
   This file can also be used to white or black list certain languages by adding to the end of the file:

         // Example to black list Japanase and Portuguese unset($langStrings['ja']);
         unset($langStrings['pt']);

         // Example to white list English, Italian, French and German foreach($langStrings as $lang => $strings){
           if ($lang != 'en' && $lang != 'it' && $lang != 'fr' && $lang != 'de'){